lwillemet/lwillemet_personal.github.io/index.md

 I have recently been granted the Marie Curie postdoctoral fellowship to conduct my project #ReTouch for the next 3 years!
 Hoping that at the end of the project, a bilateral tactile telemanipulation system can bridge the gap for touch over a distance!

-During my free time, I like to cook.
+During my free time, I like cooking.
 See <a href="http://u.osmfr.org/m/520432/" onclick="LoadRunning();return false">Cooking map</a> to see some approved receipes on a map!

+Big sister of 4 little cute creatures, I have many activities to share to keep them busy (visit [this page](./scientific-activities.md).)

 ## Header 2